bumblebee26/TheSocialComment-Challenge/README.md

 1. Recommend posts for the given user
 2. Recommend similar posts for the given post

-The data is uploaded due to privacy issues.
+The data is not uploaded due to privacy issues.